danuaemx/oeis_repo/multiplicative_optimal_partitions/README.md

 ## Overview

-This project introduces and analyzes a function **P_π(n)** that represents the maximum number of factors in a multiplicative partition of a positive integer n, where each factor must be at least as large as the total number of factors.
+This project introduces and analyzes a function **P_π(n)** that represents the maximum number of factors in a multiplicative partition of a positive integer n, where each factor must be at least as large as the total number of factors in the partition.

 ### Definition